-Am I buying more gear because I’m using so many baits I’m running low, breaking them or losing them – or does buying more just make me feel better for a brief period of time?
+Am I buying more gear because I’m using what I have?
+Am I running low, breaking them or losing them – or – does buying more just make me feel better for a brief period of time?

 Any of these sound familiar?
 That’s ok, it’s never to late to start making improvements.
 Start with this question… what is the value that you seek?

 Do you want to catch bigger fish?